-PRRI-RNS Religion News Survey, December 2011
+PRRI Religion and Politics Tracking Survey, December 2011

 CitationJones, R. P., & Cox, D. (2021, October 4).
-PRRI-RNS Religion News Survey, December 2011.
+PRRI Religion and Politics Tracking Survey, December 2011.

 SummaryThe PRRI Religion & Politics Tracking Survey was conducted by Public Religion Research Institute to examine attitudes on breaking news and emerging issues at the intersection of religion and politics.
 This survey investigated public views of the Republican primary candidates.
 Questions not only assessed basic favorability but also the degree to which candidates shared respondents political views or religious beliefs.
 Questions also included open-ended responses among self-identified Republicans about why they had a favorable or unfavorable opinion of several candidates.

 Weight Variable: WEIGHT